IJA Japanese Book Club Members Meet in Dublin

 * IJA Members

-* University students (18+) studying Japanese are welcome to join 3 complimentary sessions to try out the group before deciding on membership.
+* University students (18+) studying Japanese and former JET programme participants are welcome to join up to 3 complimentary sessions to try out the group before deciding on membership.

 * Non-members wishing to attend are kindly welcome to become IJA members before joining the group.